addlive/addlive-ios-sdk-tutorials/README.md

 devices, starts local video and renders it using ALVideoView components provided.

+## Tutorial 2.1 - ALVideoView lifecycle

+This tutorial covers the steps mentioned in the past tutorial and it is mainly focused to show the ALVideoView lifecycle by allowing the user to start and stop the rendering.

 ## Tutorial 3 - Basic connectivity

 This tutorial covers basic connectivity features of the AddLive platform.